 The St Kilda Story

-The second film, Wildlife of St Kilda filmed over 25 years from 1957.
+The second film, Wildlife of St Kilda was filmed by Christopher Mylne over 25 years from 1957.
 We see the competitive world of over a million seabirds - gannets, fulmars, puffins, kittewakes, gulls and by night Manx Shearwaters and the rare Leach's Petrel.
-Great Skuas attack human visitors and the unique St Kilda wrens defend their territitories.
+Great Skuas attack human visitors and the unique St Kilda wrens defend their territories.
 Also seen are the St Kilda fieldmouse and the brown Soay sheep.

 TOTAL RUNNING TIME: 60 mins